Todi - Festival - opera studio 2- 10 SEPTEMBER 2023

 Art of Auditioning

-A unique opportunity offering a very small number of emerging singers to be part of the inaugural year of the Todi Musica Festival in Umbria, Italy from the 2nd until the 10th of September 2023.
+A unique opportunity offered a very small number of emerging international singers to be part of the inaugural year of the Todi Musica Festival in Umbria, Italy from the 2nd until the 10th of September 2023.

-An Opera & Vocal Studio involving masterclasses with international professionals, vocal coaching, audition coaching and preparation, movement and diction coaching, character development, and on stage performance opportunities for the young artists.
+The Opera & Vocal Studio involved masterclasses with international professionals, vocal coaching, audition coaching and preparation, movement and diction coaching, character development, and on stage performance opportunities for the young artists.

 Coaching and conducting staff assembled from Covent Garden, Arena Verona, Met, Vienna, Oslo, Teatro dell'Opera di Roma, Frankfurt Opera, Berlin State Opera houses plus many more.

 Performance opportunities open to the public throughout the masterclass workshops.
-The masterclasses will take place in beautiful venues throughout the historical centre of Todi.
+The masterclasses took take place in beautiful venues throughout the historical centre of Todi.

 Performance of an opera gala performance in the Todi "Teatro Comunale".
 The opera house in Todi was built in 1876, seats 501 and has four levels of galleries.

 Performances will be professionally recorded for promotional and career use.

 Marie McLaughlin -International British Soprano, Metropolitan Opera, the Royal Opera House, Opéra National de Paris and the Salzburg and Glyndebourne Festivals